St. Brides Major, Southerndown and

 (and how they are recycled)

-Paper includes newspapers, magazines, office paper, leaflets, brochures, junk mail, telephone directories.
+Paper includes newspapers, magazines; office paper; leaflets, brochures, junk mail; telephone directories; wallpaper.
 Cardboard includes cereal boxes; egg boxes; cartons; Tetra Pak type cartons such as those for fruit juice, milk and soup; plain greetings, birthday and Christmas cards (any glue and decoration such as beads, glitter, metal and ribbons must be removed).
 Remember to remove any packaging such as plastic and polystyrene.
 Contaminated items will be left behind.
-No glitter or highly-decorated greetings, birthday and Christmas cards, envelopes, wrapping paper, napkins (as they are waxed).
+No glitter or highly-decorated greetings, birthday and Christmas cards; envelopes; wrapping paper, table napkins (as they are waxed); or tissues.

 The Vale Council in partnership with the Woodland Trust and Yellow Pages organise the Yellow Woods Challenge; local schools collect as many Yellow Pages telephone directories as possible for recycling into various products.
 This raises funds for the Woodland Trust and schools, with cash prizes.